 Insert the following code at the end of your <body> tag on your collection pages.
 See the comments at the end of each line if you want to understand how it works.

-Publish the site and you should be good to go 👏
+Publish the site and you're good to go 👏

 Option 2: Multi-heading ToCs